A Bag of PrettyLitter

 Share:Facebook IconTwitter IconPinterest IconEmail Icon

-But if you want to know the specific reason why your cat is lying down in the litter box, you will need to watch their behavior closely and find more information.
-For example, the cat might be feeling territorial, pregnant, bored, or playful.
+To figure out exactly why your cat might be lying in the litter box, you will need to watch their behavior closely and find more information.

-So, if you're wondering, "why is my cat laying in the litter box,” you should be concerned and take action to correct the situation.
-Use the following guide to help discover the reason behind this behavior and what to do about it.
+If you're wondering, "Why is my cat laying in the litter box?” you should be concerned and take action to correct the situation.
+Use the following guide to dive deeper into 6 reasons behind this behavior and what to do about it.

 The small, enclosed space of the litter box with its familiar smells is comforting to a stressed cat.
 If they are stressed, the litter box will feel like a safe haven for them.
 The same happens if they are feeling threatened by another animal or person.